MrZainRP/mz-scrap/README.md

 - progressbar
 - qb-target
 - qb-skillbar
-- OPTIONAL: (Configured to work with okokNotify as well as base qb-core notifications).
+- OPTIONAL: (Configured to work with okokNotify as well as base qb-core notifications and ps-ui).

 ### Installation Instruction

 ### A. MZ-SKILLS

-1. Ensure that mz-skills forms part of your running scripts.
+1. Ensure that mz-skills forms part of your running scripts if using this script with mz-skills.

 2. Run the "skills.sql" sql file and open the database.
 (This will add a data table to the existing "players" database which will hold the skill value for "scrapping" as well as other jobs)